thewolf191/odd-and-even-calculator/DEVLOG.md

 ## 🗓 04/11/2025 - NEW ENTRY
-just ceated a gitignore file and pushed the project
+just created a gitignore file and pushed the project

+## 05/11/2025 - NEW ENTRY
+about to test my project